 - Definition of DONE

-Now, as we are clear on what both the terms mean separately, let’s understand the difference between the two.
+Now, that we are clear on what both the terms mean separately, let’s understand the difference between the two.

 Sprint Review vs. Sprint Retrospective

 Sprint Review focuses on the product, while Sprint Retrospective focuses on the process.
 Sprint Review is concerned primarily with optimizing and maximizing product value, whereas Sprint Retrospective is involved with people, processes, and tools.